sprutton1/AgeOfFantasyBattlescribe/README.md

    Lists should use the entries from the game system file instead of entries in the army file itself in this case.

-4. When in doubt on how to format something, feel free to ask
+4. When in doubt on how to format something, feel free to ask!

 ### What's Done